"Helping to safeguard our forests for future generations"

 Small-scale tests were carried out by Deborah McCullough, et al, of Michigan State University in 2003 to verify that all Emerald Ash Borer (EAB) beetles and larvae would be killed, if chipping resulted in chips smaller than 1 inch (25.4mm) long9.
 The typical size of this beetle is about one half inch (13.5mm) and its larvae slightly more than 1 inch (32mm)10 in length.
 The small-scale test did not appear to represent the real-life picture.
 Beetles and larvae do survive the chipping process.
 One such report in support of this finding, also from Michigan, shows that the Emerald Ash Borer infested stands of elm trees in circles around a biomass co-generation facility to which chips from Emerald Ash Borer infested trees were hauled by trucks11.
 This was later verified by a 2005 study conducted by David L. Roberts, et al, of Michigan State University Extension12.

 Another mistake often made is to refer to the Michigan State University McCullough study in order to justify that chipping trees infested with the Mountain Pine Beetle (or similar) into chips of one inch in size will suffice to kill also this beetle and its larvae.
 What is not considered is the fact that the mountain pine beetle is much smaller than the Emerald Ash Borer that was used in the Michigan sample.
-The mountain pine beetle and its larvae is typically less than 1/5 inch (5mm) long13.
+The mountain pine beetle or its larvae is typically less than 1/5 inch (5mm) long13.
 Applying the assumptions of the McCullough study would require that trees infested with the mountain pine beetle be ground into chips smaller than about 1/10 inch (2.5mm), in order to kill the beetles and larvae effectively.
 Even then, it is very doubtful that all the tiny beetles and larvae would actually be hit by the cutting mechanism of the chipper or grinder.
 Chipping to such a small chip size would usually require more than one pass and is not practical and economical; and it is not what is actually being observed in the field today.